 In what resolution(s) are lidar data available?

 The resolution of lidar data in Vermont has improved.
 The first collection from 2004 was "QL4" or quality level 4, representing 3.2 meter resolution.
 QL3 collections were produced through 2012, representing 1, 1.6, and 2 meter resolutions.
 From 2013 through 2017, lidar collections were at quality level 2 or QL2, representing 0.7 meter resolution.
 An explanation of lidar quality levels can be found in the USGS lidar base specification, and in shorter form here.
 Lidar-derived elevation products are sortable by resolution ("QL" level) at the elevation page on the Open Geodata Portal.
 The following images depict how resolution has improved:

 How can I find the out what the latest/greatest lidar collection is for an area of Vermont?

 The Vermont Lidar Status Viewer displays the geographic extent and characteristics of the most recent and best available lidar collections organized by the lidar program throughout the state.

 How do I find the flight date of available lidar data in an area of interest?

 Flight information for a particular lidar-derived dataset can be found in that item's metadata, and more specifically, in the vendor report for that respective collection.
 Both are available from the Open Geodata Portal, with vendor reports linked from the bottom of the elevation page.
-Flight data spatial datasets are forthcoming, and will also be provided from the documentation section for elevation products at the portal.

 What are the differences in hydro treatments of Lidar-derived DEM's?